 - The responsible party failed to fix the dangerous condition or provide warnings

-- That the dangerous condition caused the injury
+- The dangerous condition caused the injury

 Unfortunately, the law in Texas tends to lean on the side of the business rather than the side of the injured party.
 Insurance companies know this, and they make it difficult for victims to get compensation at every turn.